b3nny01/MelissaILoveTablut/README.md

 ## Alpha-Beta and Heuristics

-For the best-move search we used on the [aima](https://github.com/aimacode/aima-java.git) implementation of the iterative deepening alpha-beta algorithm, so we created a `MILTAction` class rapresenting a move and a `MILTState` class which rapresents a Tablut position and offers the following main methods:
+For the best-move search we used on the [aima](https://github.com/aimacode/aima-java.git) implementation of the iterative deepening alpha-beta algorithm, so we created a `MILTAction` class representing a move and a `MILTState` class which represents a Tablut position and offers the following main methods:

 * computation of available moves from the current position (`computeAvailableActions()`)
 * computation of a new position obtained applying a move on the current one (`apply(MILTAction)`)